 Trust-wide approach.
 Meridian Trust membership can bring curriculum support and capacity, but it also means some priorities and systems are set at trust level.
 Parents who prefer maximum school-by-school autonomy should ask which decisions are local and which follow trust policy.

 West Town Primary Academy is a structured, character-led city primary with stable leadership and clear routines, underpinned by Meridian Trust support.
-KS2 outcomes in 2024 were above England average at the expected standard and above England average at the higher standard measure, with a slightly stronger profile in maths and GPS than reading.
+Current KS2 outcomes are mixed, with 60% meeting the expected standard in reading, writing and mathematics combined and a slightly stronger scaled-score profile in maths and GPS than reading.
 The school will suit families who value explicit expectations, a coherent personal development programme, and practical wraparound care, and who are realistic about the admissions competition.

 The latest Ofsted inspection (December 2022, published February 2023) confirmed the school continues to be Good.
-In 2024, 68% of pupils met the expected standard in reading, writing and mathematics combined, above the England average of 62%.
-The school also exceeded the England average at the higher standard measure.
+In the current Key Stage 2 dataset, 60% of pupils met the expected standard in reading, writing and mathematics combined, with 10% reaching the higher standard.

 Reception admission is managed through Peterborough City Council’s coordinated process, using published oversubscription criteria rather than a simple single catchment line.
 The most reliable approach is to check the current year’s local authority admissions guidance and compare your home address position against recent patterns.